- Chart

 Key Offerings

-- Electricity Distribution: Provides electricity to residential, commercial, and industrial customers.
-Market share varies by region but generally holds a strong position within its service territories.
-Competitors depend on region, but can include Xcel Energy (XEL), and local cooperatives.
+- Electricity Distribution: Distribution of electricity to residential, commercial, and industrial customers in the designated service territories.
+Market share varies by region; Black Hills Corp. is a major player in its service areas.
+Competitors include Xcel Energy and Northwestern Energy.

-- Natural Gas Distribution: Distributes natural gas to residential, commercial, and industrial customers.
-Holds a significant market share within its service territories.
-Competitors include Atmos Energy (ATO) and local municipal utilities.
+- Natural Gas Distribution: Distribution of natural gas to residential, commercial, and industrial customers.
+Again, market share depends on the region.
+Competitors include Atmos Energy and ONE Gas.

 Market Dynamics